American Silver Eagle Monster Box 2018

 The American Silver Eagle Monster Box issued by the US Mint is one of the most popular silver bullion products sold today.

 The Mint based the obverse design on Adolph Weinman’s popular Walking Liberty Half Dollar and the reverse features an heraldic eagle by John Mercanti.
-Large quantities are produced keeping premiums low and making the American Silver Eagle Monster Box a first choice with silver investors.
+Since 1986 the US Mint has struck millions of these popular coins each year keeping premiums low and making the American Silver Eagle Monster Box a first choice with silver bullion investors worldwide.

-Since 2001 these coins were only minted at the West Point facility but when production capacity lags the Mint also uses its San Francisco location.
-The American Silver Eagle Monster Box contains 25 tubes.
+Since 2001 these coins were minted at the West Point facility but when production capacity lags the Mint also uses its San Francisco location.
+The American Silver Eagle Monster Box contains 25 US Mint tubes.
 Each tube contains 20 mint state coins.

 Silver Bullion Investment